iRevive/fmq/README.md

 ## Quick Start

-To use ƒMQ in an existing SBT project with Scala 2.12 or a later version, add the following dependencies to your `build.sbt` depending on your needs:
+To use ƒMQ in an existing SBT project with Scala 2.12 or a later version, add the following dependency to your `build.sbt`:

 ```scala
 libraryDependencies += "io.github.irevive" %% "fmq-core" % "<version>"